 When your baby is ready for intracardiac repair, the surgeon removes the shunt during the procedure for intracardiac repair.

-Arrhythmias are common after repair and may be treated with medications, a procedure to treat the arrhythmias (ablation) or a special pacemaker device that treats life-threatening heart rhythms (implantable cardioverter-defibrillator).
+Heart rhythm problems (arrhythmias) are common after tetralogy of Fallot repair surgery.
+Your doctor may recommend medications, a procedure to treat the arrhythmias (ablation) or a special pacemaker that treats life-threatening arrhythmias (implantable cardioverter-defibrillator).

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.